New version of AHIS

 - However, if you wish to download spatial information, you will need to apply for a Licensing Agreement for the Transfer and Use of Digital Information.

-- Appointments can be made to view hardcopy files and reports at DAA's office at 151 Royal St, East Perth by emailing email@example.com or phoning (08) 6551 8000.
+- Appointments can be made to view hardcopy files and reports at DPLH's office at 151 Royal St, East Perth by emailing email@example.com or phoning (08) 6551 8002.

 - Email or USB.
-To access the Department of Aboriginal Affairs' site files and heritage survey reports electronically please complete a DAA Site File Access Request Form and email it to firstname.lastname@example.org.
+To access the Department of Planning, Lands and Heritage site files and heritage survey reports electronically please complete a Site File Access Request Form and email it to firstname.lastname@example.org.

 If you wish to provide information about a possible Aboriginal Site, including information that is additional to what is on the AHIS or hardcopy files refer to Report a Site.